« Previous Page Table of Contents Next Page »

 14. Idel Yehuda Zak, born 1875, and married to Golda, was a wealthy merchant dealing in iron for construction.
 Idel's son David and David's wife, Keila Shtul, and their two children; Idel's son Shmuel, married to Manya, and their daughter Goldeleh; and Idel's daughter Chantzi Zaltzman all perished in the war.
 Chantzi's husband, Avraham Zaltzman, survived the war.
 Return

-15. Yochanan Ingerleib was married to the dentist of Shumsk.
-He himself was a merchant and also the owner of a dental laboratory.
+15. Yochanan Ingerleib was a merchant and also the owner of a dental laboratory.
+He and his wife, Esther [Esther-Cirla] both worked in the dental laboratory.
 Return

 16. Zejda Cisin was a well-to-do merchant in Shumsk.
 Return